gullerya/object-observer/docs/performance-report.md

 Tests described below are covering most of those flows.

-<span style="color:green">__In overall it looks to me, that `object-observer`'s impact on the application is negligible from both, CPU and memory aspects.__
+<span style="color:green">__Overall, `object-observer`'s impact on the application is negligible from both, CPU and memory aspects.__
 </span>

 ### Hardware
-All of the benchmarks below were performed on __Lenovo ThinkPad E590__ (model 2019), plugged in at the moment of tests:
+All of the benchmarks below were performed on __MacBook Pro__ (model 2019, Monterey 12.1), plugged in at the moment of tests:
-- CPU i7-8565U 1.80GHz, 4 Cores, 8 Logical processors
+- CPU 2.6 GHz 6-Core Intel Core i7
-- 32GB physical memory
+- 16 GB 2667 MHz DDR4

 ### Tests